 Find and get rid of the source of moisture that is allowing the mold to grow.
 If this isn´t done, your mold problem will likely return, and the time and money that was spent cleaning up the mold will have been wasted.
 The California Department of Public Health fact sheet on mold (in spanish) has web links to lists of cleanup guidelines and consultants, and also tips on how you can clean up a mold problem.

 Choosing a contractor

 Homeowners or landlords arranging to have mold problems treated need to choose their contractors carefully.
 There are no specific California contractor guidelines, regulations or licensing for dealing with mold problems.

-If you still need assistance after reading this fact sheet, contact the Contra Costa County Hazardous Materials Programs at 925-335-3200.
-For information about other health and hazardous materials issues, visit http://cchealth.org or call 1-888-959-9911 or 211.
+If you still need assistance after reading this fact sheet, contact the Contra Costa County Hazardous Materials Ombudsman at 925-313-6587.
+For information about other health and hazardous materials issues, visit cchealth.org/hazmat or call 1-888-959-9911 or 211.

 Information in this fact sheet is based on material provided by the California Department of Health Services.